Skip to content

 How long does validation take?

-In the ANVIL system the validation step typically takes around 5 to 10 working days, depending on scope.
+The validation step typically takes around 5 to 10 working days, depending on scope.
 Thanks to AI-accelerated development you see your working prototype in weeks instead of months and can test early with real users.

 Does the validated prototype get thrown away later?